 Keep reading this short guideline provided by SEO Agency.

 The purpose of title tags, which are considered meta elements, is to describe the topic of a web page.
 Additionally, they affect rankings.

 In order to make their website relevant for specific search terms, many publishers employ the title tag in search results.

 Making use of keyword phrases in the title tags is even more crucial in the fact that Google displays title tags on the search results pages (SERPs).

-For years, Google changed title tags when its algorithms found more descriptive text than the publisher had included.
+Indeed, Google changed “title tags” when its algorithms found more descriptive text than the publisher had included.

 In the summer of 2021, the title tag rewrite feature in the search results increased significantly, upsetting the publisher and search marketing groups.
-Many people noted drops in search traffic, which they attributed to Google changing their title tags.
+A lot of people noticed declines in search traffic and blamed Google for modifying their title tags.

 According to one study, the title tags in search results for more than 61% of the search results had been changed.